The first round of letters

 Here is a partial graph of the data

 In this case, the first task was to look for anomalies.
-Given the reports of Russian engagement in the election looking at the interaction between campaign sites and Russia seems unquestionably ethical.
+Given the reports of Russian engagement in the election looking at the interaction between campaign sites and Russia is unquestionably ethical.
+(The decision by the majority of journalists to refuse to report on this connection until after the election should also be evaluated and explained by those journalists.)

-However, once these data are found what then?
+However, once these data are found, what then?
 I am generally a fan of risk-based disclosure.
 What is the potential harm of the data?
 What is the value of transparency?
-If the servers were infected in any way, then the disclosure to the vendor resolved the issue.
+If the servers were infected in any way, then the disclosure (one that inherently includes the vendor) resolved the issue.
 If not, and this was purposeful communication, then the ethical challenge becomes difficult.
 In general, researchers are responsible NOT to identify criminal activity unless a person is at risk (e.g., child abuse must be reported, substance abuse cannot).
 In contrast, network operators are responsible specifically TO identify criminal and malicious activity.
 In security, disclosure is the default.
 In medicine, disclosure is the anomaly.
 The law is clear.
 Decisions are primarily driven by contractual considerations.
 Individual responsibility is less clear.

-The malware members decided that the release by Trump of either server data or financial/tax data could mitigate any concerns and be very much in line with democratic processes.
-When I initially saw this, it was September, and there was not the
+The release by Trump of either server data or financial/tax data could mitigate any concerns and be very much in line with democratic processes.
+When I initially saw this, it was September, and there was not the October surprise issue there was at initial publication.
+Since the election there has been a consistent concern.

-In summary, this release is ethical based on these standards: 1) The data were collected during normal networks operations, this was not a targeted hostile search nor research.
-2) Any people I brought in this discussion were given full context and all the relevant data.
-3) Any harm by the release could be easily mitigated by the party at potential risk through their own disclosure.
+In summary, this release is ethical based on these standards: 1) The data were collected during normal network operations, this was not a targeted hostile search nor research.
+2) Any people I brought in this discussion were given full context and all the data in my possession.
+3) Any harm by the release could be easily mitigated by the party at potential risk.
 4) None of the data were in any way classified nor secret.
 And, finally, 5) there is a value to openness and to the disclosure.
 In this case, not disclosing would be to self-censor.